Signy Research Station: Research

 Marine and terrestrial biology is carried out at Signy, particularly looking at the effects of climate change on the southern ocean ecosystems.
 Three species of penguin (Adélie, chinstrap and gentoo) are monitored at the base.

 To continue an original time series of visual sea ice observations after the station became summer-only, an automated sea ice camera now operates all year around, providing a continuous record of sea ice extent near the station for over 50 years.

 Climate

 Signy Research Station has a tundra climate (ET according to the Köppen climate classification), because all twelve months have a mean temperature under 10 C. Signy Research Station has very long, cold winters (although they are mild for Antarctic standards) and short, cool summers.
 It has only three months with the average temperature above freezing point.
-The temperature is consistently cold year-round, with August, the coldest month, having a mean of -10.3 C and an average low of -15.6 C. February is the warmest month, with a mean of 3.9 C and an average high of 6.4 C. The highest temperature ever recorded was 19.8 C on 30 January 1982, which is the highest temperature recorded anywhere south of 60°S, and the lowest recorded temperature was -27.8 C in June.
+The temperature is consistently cold year-round, with August, the coldest month, having a mean of -10.3 C and an average low of -15.6 C. February is the warmest month, with a mean of 3.9 C and an average high of 6.4 C. Records were kept for a few years mostly around the late 1980s.
+The highest temperature ever recorded was 19.8 C on 30 January 1982, which is the highest temperature recorded anywhere south of 60°S, and the lowest recorded temperature was -27.8 C in June.